makamys/MCLib/README.md

 Check the [wiki](https://github.com/makamys/MCLib/wiki) for more documentation.

-Refer to my mod [Satchels](https://github.com/makamys/Satchels) for an example of a mod using this library.
+Refer to [Satchels](https://github.com/makamys/Satchels) for an example of a mod using this library.

 # Contributing